Dorothy Hewer: Life

 Maud Grieve became her friend and she had done leading work in growing herbs during the Great War when the UK's traditional sources were difficult to access.
 Grieve had been the president of The British Guild of Herb Growers and in time she would publish A Modern Herbal in 1931.

 Maud Grieve's older husband's health became a concern and she decided to move away from herb production and training.
 She gave most of her stock to Hewer.
 Hewer had started her herbal farm three years before near the Kentish village of Seal where she became known for her "Seal" lavender.
 Hewer had been inspired by Grieve and by the work of the gardening writer Eleanour Sinclair Rohde.
 Grieve had closed her training school and she encouraged Hewer to take on a few women helpers.
 These helpers or trainees said that they were made very hard by Hewer.
-One of these was Margaret Eileen Brownlow.
+One of these was Margaret Brownlow.